 Why Get Legal Help Following Criminal Charges?

 When you’re charged with a crime, you should hire a lawyer who will carefully analyze all the issues involved in your case and will truly fight for your rights.
 Certainly, a plea bargain or alternative-sentence resolution (such as the ARD Program) is sometimes the best option.
-However, it is important to choose an attorney who is fully prepared and will not hesitate to take a matter to trial.
+However, it is important to choose a Montgomery County criminal lawyer who is fully prepared and will not hesitate to take a matter to trial.
 As a former prosecutor, I know that prosecutors can sense when an attorney is afraid of trial and will be less inclined to offer the best possible deal.

-Why Hire the Law Office of Henry S. Hilles, III?
+Why Hire Pottstown Criminal Lawyer Henry S. Hilles, III

 While I have handled many large cases such as death-penalty murder cases and major drug offense cases, a sizable percentage of my cases are DUI cases.
 In suburban America, a large percentage of the total crimes charged involve DUIs.
-I have handled hundreds of DUI cases (as a prosecutor and a criminal defense attorney) and fully understand the issues involved in these cases.
+During my time as a Horsham Township criminal defense lawyer I have handled hundreds of DUI cases (as a prosecutor and a criminal defense attorney) and fully understand the issues involved in these cases.

 DUI cases can be difficult because they are frequently easy to prove and the penalties for a conviction can be severe (such as jail time and long mandatory license suspensions).
 This is why it is important to look at all alternative sentencing programs such as admission into the Accelerated Rehabilitation Disposition Program (ARD Program).
-I am highly qualified to negotiate an appropriate result (such as admission into the ARD Program) or prepare an aggressive and thorough defense on behalf of anyone charged with DUI.
+With my many years experience as an Upper Moreland Township criminal defense lawyer I am highly qualified to negotiate an appropriate result (such as admission into the ARD Program) or prepare an aggressive and thorough defense on behalf of anyone charged with DUI.

 For anyone charged with a crime, it is important to have a criminal defense lawyer on your side who is experienced in prosecuting and defending against criminal charges.
-I am dedicated to working hard on behalf of every client and fostering a relationship of trust and respect with my clients by always being prepared, returning phone calls and emails, and keeping my clients informed.
+As a criminal defense attorney serving the Upper Dublin Township area I am dedicated to working hard on behalf of every client and fostering a relationship of trust and respect with my clients by always being prepared, returning phone calls and emails, and keeping my clients informed.

 Pottstown Criminal Defense Lawyer Henry S. Hilles III proudly serves all of Montgomery County, PA including Bryn Athyn, Cheltenham Township, Horsham Township, Norristown, Plymouth Township, Whitemarsh Township, Ambler, Bridgeport, Collegeville, Conshohocken, East Greenville, Green Lane, Hatboro, Hatfield, Jenkintown, Lansdale, Narberth, North Wales, Pennsburg, Pottstown, Red Hill, Rockledge, Royersford, Schwenksville, Souderton, Telford, Trappe, West Conshohocken, Abington, Douglass, East Norriton, Franconia, Limerick, Lower Frederick, Lower Gwynedd, Lower Merion, Lower Moreland, Lower Pottsgrove, Lower Providence, Lower Salford, Marlborough, Montgomery, New Hanover, Perkiomen, Salford, Skippack, Springfield, Towamencin, Upper Dublin, Upper Frederick, Upper Gwynedd, Upper Hanover, Upper Merion, Upper Moreland, Upper Pottsgrove, Upper Providence, Upper Salford, West Norriton, West Pottsgrove, Whitpain, Worcester, Arcadia University, Ardmore, Audubon, Blue Bell, Bryn Mawr, Eagleville, Evansburg, Flourtown, Fort Washington, Gilbertsville, Harleysville, Haverford College, Horsham, King of Prussia, Kulpsville, Maple Glen, Montgomeryville, Oreland, Penn Wynne, Plymouth Meeting, Pottsgrove, Sanatoga, Skippack, Spring House, Spring Mount, Stowe, Trooper, Willow Grove, Woxall, Wyncote, Wyndmoor, Bala Cynwyd, Bethayres, Dresher, Elkins Park, Frederick, Gladwyne, Huntingdon Valley, Lafayette Hill, Melrose Park, Merion, Mont Clare, Rosemont, Valley Forge, Villanova and Wynnewood.